 Most hotels, guesthouses and vacation rentals are located in Christ Church on the south coast and in St. James and St.Peter on the west coast.
 Snowbirds should stay in these areas if they wish to be within walking distance of great beaches, excellent restaurants and exciting nightlife.

-- Weather: The winter weather in Barbados will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in Barbados will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Barbados you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.